 Not Recommended for Small Businesses

 Earnouts are rare in smaller transactions but common in mid-market deals.
-Very few sellers of small businesses are willing to accept an earnout, and we don’t recommend them for small businesses.
-They are notoriously difficult to administer and subject to many problems post-closing.
-Earnouts are generally only appropriate for mid-sized companies in which the seller remains to operate the business post-closing.
+Few sellers of small businesses are willing to accept an earnout, and we don’t recommend them for smaller transactions due to their inherent complexity.
+They are notoriously difficult to administer and subject to numerous complications post-closing.
+Earnouts are generally only appropriate for mid-sized companies.